srosalesdesign/yesfemmes.github.io/_stories/mother-father-sister.md

 <div class="text-group">
 <p>Sister,</p>
 <p class="single-s">Can we break something and leave it intact?
-You look straight at me when you talk of<br> heartache.
+You look straight at me when you talk of heartache.
 And I tell you to break, to unhinge and then slide.<br>
-It is good and right to grow milky from your own sadness because we all have to serve that kind<br> of time.
+It is good and right to grow milky from your own sadness because we all have to serve that kind of time.
 Let’s call them growing pains.</p>
 </div>
 <div class="text-group">
 <p>Sister,</p>
 	<p class="single-s">It has never been about the sensation of pain when I bring my own fist to my chest.
-I’m looking<br> for the act and then the result—the simple exertion of will onto the body and then a bloom, a color<br> spreading.</p>
+I’m looking for the act and then the result—the simple exertion of will onto the body and then a bloom, a color spreading.</p>
 	<br>
 	<p>Does this make it easier for you?</p>